AC Monza: Colours

 Monza's kits first featured the white vertical line in 1971; the Corona Ferrea was placed on the stripe as a logo.

 During the 1950s, the shorts were usually white and rarely black.
 Goalkeepers wore black or grey kits.
 In 1971, Monza's home kit underwent a slight but significant change: a vertical white band was added on the left-hand side, running through the length of the red shirt.
 The band was red for the white away shirt.
 The following year, the vertical band extended to the shorts and the kit numbers were displayed on the sleeves.
 The Corona Ferrea (Iron Crown) was used as a logo at the top of the stripe on the chest.
 In the seasons following Monza's Coppa Italia Serie C wins in 1974, 1975, 1988 and 1991, the cockade of Italy replaced the crown.
-On 22 August 1979, during a 1979–80 Coppa Italia game against Milan, Monza displayed the players' names on top of the numbers on the back, a novelty at the time dubbed "all'Americana" (American style); the Italian Football Federation did not approve of the change and fined the club.
+On 22 August 1979, during a 1979–80 Coppa Italia game against Milan, Monza displayed the players' names above the numbers on the back, a novelty at the time dubbed "all'Americana" (American style); the Italian Football Federation did not approve of the change and fined the club.
 Monza first displayed a sponsor on their shirt in 1982, showing the text "Ponteggi Dalmine".

 From 1981, the lateral white stripe was removed from the kit, making way for different forms of full-red shirts; the stripe returned sporadically for short periods in 1992, 2000, 2014 and since 2018.
 In 2019, following the club's name change back to AC Monza, new Lotto shirts that included a small Autodromo logo on the back of the collar in reference to the Monza Circuit were unveiled.
 On their 110th anniversary on 1 September 2022, Monza introduced a light blue kit as their third colours for the 2022–23 season in honour of the club's first shirt.